 As an "emerging growth company," the Jumpstart Our Business Startups Act ("JOBS Act") allows the Company to delay adoption of new or revised accounting pronouncements applicable to public companies until such pronouncements are made applicable to private companies.
 The Company has elected to use this extended transition period under the JOBS Act.
-The adoption dates discussed below reflect this election and no new accounting pronouncements were adopted during the period.
+The adoption dates discussed below reflect this election.